kvertacnik/Practical_Bioinformatics_Workshop/genome_assembly_and_mapping.md

 singularity run --app samtools113 /share/singularity/images/ccs/ngstools/samtools-1.13+matplotlib-bcftoools-1.13.sinf samtools view -b --threads 32 Bdor_B70_SRR22045853_paired.sam | samtools sort -o Bdor_B70_SRR22045853.bam --output-fmt BAM --threads 32
 ```
 7. Submit your job by running `sbatch bwa2_mapping.sh`.
-Analysis will take about 10 minutes. <br>
+Analysis will take about 10 minutes. `Bdor_B70_SRR22045853.bam` is the file with your mapped reads.

-`Bdor_B70_SRR22045853.bam` is the file with your mapped reads.
+The actual read mapping was performed with `bwa-mem2 mem`.
+So why did we also run samtools?
+The output of `bwa-mem2 mem` is in SAM format, a human-readable, text-based format.
+It is computationally faster, however, to use BAM format, which is the same data as SAM but in binary format.
+Try comparing `head -n 3 Bdor_B70_SRR22045853_paired.sam` and `head -n 3 Bdor_B70_SRR22045853_paired.bam`